-(4) One official copy of academic records with certified English translation;
+(4) One official copy of academic records from every postsecondary institution attended, along with certified English translation, where applicable;

 Additional information may be required by the academic departments.
 General admission guidelines are available by country on the USC Graduate Admission Website and subject to change without prior notice.

 The United States government requires all international applicants to provide proof of ability to pay tuition and living expenses before a formal letter of admission or the forms needed for obtaining a visa will be issued.
 International students are also required to have health and accident insurance.
 The cost of university-provided insurance will be added to the student’s fees unless he or she presents proof of adequate coverage.

 Each applicant relying on personal or family support must furnish, at the time of application, an official financial-guarantee letter — preferably a bank letter — indicating the sponsor’s name and address and verifying the ability to pay the annual cost in education-related expenses for the first academic year.
 This document must be verified by a bank seal.
 It is not necessary to show proof of funding in order to be considered for admission to USC.
 However, it is crucial for students to submit their financial-guarantee letters once they have submitted their applications if they wish to receive notification of admission in the timeliest manner possible.

 Prospective doctoral students do not need to submit a financial-guarantee letter at the time of application since most admitted students will be fully funded by the university.
 Applicants whose financial support will come from their home governments or other official agencies (e.g., AMIDEAST, IIE, etc.) must submit similarly appropriate documents from their sponsors.